Donate Now

 Clinical Service

-The USC Alzheimer Disease Research Center, located at the USC Keck School of Medicine, offers state-of-the-art clinical services next to the University Hospital.
-With free valet parking and additional locations in Rancho Mirage and Downey, we provide convenient access for all patients.
-Our center conducts a wide range of research studies aimed at advancing the understanding and treatment of Alzheimer’s disease and related disorders.
+The USC Alzheimer’s Disease Research Center at the USC Keck School of Medicine offers state-of-the-art clinical services.
+With complimentary valet parking and additional locations in Rancho Mirage and Downey, we provide convenient access for all patients.

 Current Studies Open for Enrollment

-If you or a family member are interested in participating in a clinical trial that tests a new treatment aimed at reducing the risk of Alzheimer’s dementia and preventing memory loss, please see the list below for current studies open for enrollment.
+If you or someone in your family would like to participate in a clinical trial evaluating a new treatment designed to lower the risk of Alzheimer’s dementia and prevent memory loss, please refer to the list below of current studies accepting participants.

 cs-panel-Diabetic_Brain logo